RWTH-HPC/CMake-easytest/README.md

 This CMake module provides an easy interface for adding tests to your project.
 Instead of defining each test case in a separate file, building the test binary, defining the test case, etc. you simply add a test file with everything included.
 Each file contains everything to know about the tests to run, so no additional configuration is required in CMake.

-In short, this module is only a script for extracting all parameters for `add_executable()` and `add_test()` from a source file.
-But in combination with different configurations for the same source file, one may define a lot of tests in just one source file.
+In short, this module is a script for extracting all parameters for `add_executable()` and `add_test()` from a source file.
+But in combination with different configurations for the same source file, one may define lots of tests in just one source file.

-Let's take a little example: You have a small function to calculate the square of a number.
+Let's look at a small example: You have a function to calculate the square of a number.
 If you want to test this function with common CMake functions, you'll need at least one source file calls for `add_executable()` and `add_test()`  for each corner case.
 With *CMake-easytest* it is as simple as this:

 ```C
 #include <stdio.h>